 You could file a first-party claim under your own insurance, if you have certain policies such as uninsured/underinsured motorist (UM/UIM) coverage.
 Georgia does not require motorists to purchase UM/UIM coverage, but many companies build these supplemental policies into their insurance policies.
 If you have this coverage, you could recover compensation for your losses even if you cannot identify the at-fault party.

-Your attorney can explain your legal options and help you understand your optimal path to compensation.
+An Augusta personal injury attorney can explain your legal options and help you understand your optimal path to compensation.
 As soon as you receive treatment for your injuries, contact a car accident lawyer to discuss your case.